kgruiz/Recapit/README.md

 - **Resumable video ingestion** – manifests record normalized MP4 hashes, chunk ranges, and file URIs so reruns with `--skip-existing` only process dirty chunks.
 - **Auto classification** – invoke the tool without subcommands (or via `transcribe`) and heuristics choose the right prompt for slides, notes, worksheets, or documents.
 - **Image-first PDF handling** – every PDF is rasterized to per-page PNGs by default for consistent transcription; opt into direct PDF ingestion with `--pdf-mode pdf` or `PDFMode.PDF` when your chosen model supports it.
-- **Drop-in CLI & library** – invoke the Typer CLI from the shell or call the same functionality from Python without global state.
+- **Drop-in CLI** – invoke the Typer CLI from the shell with zero boilerplate and steer behaviour through presets or configuration files.
 - **Structured outputs** – cleaned LaTeX lands beside the source file by default; flip `LECTURE_SUMMARIZER_SAVE_FULL_RESPONSE` on if you also want raw model dumps.

 ## Requirements